Peter Weichsel: The Precision Team and Hall of Fame

 Weichsel returned to New York and bridge playing in the mid-1960s.
 His appearance, with puka shells around his neck, "really long" straight hair, beads and bell bottoms, caused "the ultra-straight bridge community" to give him "tons of strange looks...and an occasional shake of the head."
 He did not get a haircut until 1980.
 Seen as a young renegade, Weichsel feels that his looks may have helped his results, lulling unknowing opponents into thinking he could not have been much of a bridge player.

 He came to prominence in 1970 as a member of C.C.
-Wei's "Precision Team" team, a group of young American players that won the Spingold, defeating the defending champions who were also 1970 Bermuda Bowl champions.
+Wei's "Precision Team", a group of young American players that won the Spingold, defeating the defending champions who were also 1970 Bermuda Bowl champions.
 The bridge world was described as being in disbelief by their victory.
 When he won the 2019 Mitchell BAM, he had the distinction of winning a national title in every decade since the 1970s.

 Weichsel was inducted into the ACBL Hall of Fame in 2004.